Calculate your stamp duty

 How do you calculate conveyance costs?

 Conveyancing is the process of transferring property from one person to another.
-Conveyancing costs can vary depending on the state or territory you’re buying in and the individual conveyancer you use.
-We’ve put $1200 as an estimate only based on what we see on average across the industry.
-Your conveyancing fees can range anywhere from $60 for e-conveyancing all the way up to $2200.
+Costs can vary depending on the state or territory in which you’re buying and the conveyancer you use.

 Does your calculator include stamp duty exemptions?

 No, our calculator does not take into account stamp duty exemptions.
-You may be eligible for further exemptions based on your own circumstances (such as income, the state you live in or if you are a first-home buyer).
-You can click on the state links below to explore what exemptions are available.
+You may be eligible for further exemptions based on your circumstances (such as your income, the state you live in or if you qualify as a first-home buyer).